Multiple sclerosis (MS) is a condition that causes your immune system to attack the protective covering of your nerves.

 Walking tests have the benefit of being inexpensive and easy to implement, making them a useful tool for doctors to evaluate your current status.

-But although effective, a walking test isn’t the only way to measure disability and MS progression.
+Although effective, a walking test isn’t the only way to measure disability and MS progression.

 The bottom line is that walking tests provide clues about mobility.
-But you shouldn’t rely solely on the results from conducting your own test at home.
+But you shouldn’t rely solely on results from conducting your own test at home.
 Schedule an appointment with a doctor for an accurate walking test.

 Walking tests don’t take a lot of time to complete.
 You can usually finish one in under 10 minutes, and the testing is likely covered under health insurance.